 The classes will typically run from Monday to Friday 10.30-12 and 13-14.30 with a lunch break 12-13.
 Depending on the visits (some of the visits may require more time), weather conditions etc some of the classes may start earlier or/and end later than stipulated.

-Contents: 80 hrs (20 hrs per week) of classroom teaching of grammar review/idiomatic expressions, drills/exercises, conversation, vocabulary building, question making, pronunciation, sentence making/syntax and listening comprehension in form of movie preparation and watching, lectures on social, political and cultural issues as well as outdoor conducted interactions with native speakers and visits to four organisations related to the theme of the week.
-The themes are (1) Metropolitan youth; (2) Benares perspectives; (3) Arts and crafts as livelihood: (4) Rural realities
+Contents: 80 hrs (20 hrs per week) of classroom teaching of grammar review/idiomatic expressions, drills/exercises, conversation, vocabulary building, question making, pronunciation, sentence making/syntax and listening comprehension in form of movie preparation and watching, lectures on social, political and cultural issues as well as outdoor conducted interactions with native speakers and field trips related to the theme of the week.

 Credits: 10 ECTS